The main difference between charge cards and credit cards is the requirements for paying off the card.

 Debt Repayment with Credit Cards and Charge Cards

-If you accumulate debt throughout the month and don’t pay it all off by your due date, your balance will accumulate interest.
-Each month, a credit card statement comes with a minimum payment that must be paid; otherwise, you’ll be charged a late fee, often up to $35.
+Each month, a credit card statement comes with a minimum payment that must be paid.
+Otherwise, you’ll be charged a late fee, often around $35.
 You can choose to pay the minimum payment each month and accumulate interest or pay off your entire balance each month, so you end up paying no interest on your purchases.

 Since you can’t carry a balance from month to month on a charge card, there is no APR.
 It’s effectively like an interest-free loan for the length of the grace period of the card.
-In some cases you might be given a credit limit when you are issued a charge card, which limits the amount you can borrow each month.
+In some cases you may be given a credit limit when you are issued a charge card, which limits the amount you can borrow each month.

 The Effects of Credit Cards and Charge Cards on Credit Scores

-A lower debt utilization ratio shows that the card limit isn’t being maxed out.
-This is good for your credit, and this is why you shouldn’t habitually carry a large balance from month to month if you want to maximize your credit scores, even if you don’t mind paying the interest or have a card with a 0% introductory APR period.
+A low debt utilization ratio shows that the card limit isn’t being maxed out.
+A lower percentage is generally better for credit scores.
+This is why you shouldn’t habitually carry a large balance from month to month if you want to maximize your credit scores, even if you don’t mind paying the interest or have a card with a 0% introductory APR period.

-Charge cards, on the other hand, don’t always have a credit limit, and since you’re supposed to pay them off they may not be carrying a balance at the end of the month.
-When the charge card issuer reports the balance of the card to the credit bureau, instead of using a pre-set spending limit the credit score developers may decide to take the highest balance to date and use that as the credit limit if the charge card issuer did not provide a limit.
+Charge cards don’t always have a published credit limit.
+When the charge card issuer reports the balance of the card to the credit bureau, the credit scoring models may factor in the highest balance to date and use that as the credit limit if the charge card issuer did not provide a limit.

 Charge accounts are reported as “open” instead of “revolving” like a credit card.
-If they’re using the most recent version of the FICO scoring software, when credit bureaus see this they will ignore the account when calculating debt utilization ratios.
-However, the large majority of credit bureaus are using previous versions of FICO, which do not ignore this kind of account.
+More recent versions FICO scoring models will ignore these accounts when calculating debt utilization ratios.
+However, many lenders are using previous versions of FICO, which do not ignore this kind of account.

-Other than that difference, credit and charge cards will help your credit over time in the same ways.
-If you keep your accounts open for a long time and pay on schedule, you’ll increase the average age of your credit lines and accumulate a history of timely payments, both very important for a good credit score.
+Other than how credit limits are reported, credit and charge cards will help your credit over time in the same ways.
+If you keep your accounts open for a long time and pay by your due dates, you’ll increase the average age of your credit lines and accumulate a history of timely payments, which are both very important for good credit scores.